 Chapter 1.1 Retrieving the image¶

 Before you install Lubuntu, you need to retrieve the correct image.
 Lubuntu supports AMD64 CPU types also known as 64-bit with a new version every six months (supported for nine months), and every two years being a long term support release (supported for three years).
-If you have a 32 bit processor we unfortunately had to drop support but 18.04 LTS is still supported until 2021 for 32 bit.
 Lubuntu 20.04 is a Long Term Support release supported until 2023.
+Lubuntu 21.04 is supported until January 2022.

 LTS vs. Regular Releases¶